 Is the Resident's Personal Property Covered?
 In situations where the property owner’s covered damages are under $100,000, as an amenity, affected units may receive up to $15,000 to replace personal belongings as determined by the property owner/manager.

 What is the claim limit?
-The most the insurance company will pay for any one claim caused by a negligent resident.
+The most the insurance company will pay for any one claim caused by a negligent resident is $100,000.
 No aggregate limit applies.

 What triggers a loss?
 Damages caused by negligent acts of the resident or their guests.
 Damages must be accidental and not the result of intentional or criminal acts.

 Is there a deductible and how much is it?
 There is not deductible charged the resident.

 Will the residents/tenant still need their own policy?
 The PDLW is not a renters insurance policy nor is it intended to replace a resident’s personal property or liability insurance policy.
 The property manager is insured under the policy.
 Residents are encouraged to secure their own renter's insurance and consult an insurance professional.